Postgraduate Course: Conservation Genetics (BIME11025)

 On completion of this course, the student will be able to:

-- Define the term conservation genetics and understand the types of questions it can answer.
+- Define the term conservation genetics and give examples of the types of questions it can answer.

-- Understand the laboratory techniques required to generate suitable genetic data, from sample collection to DNA extraction and genotyping methods.
+- Understand and compare the laboratory techniques required to generate suitable genetic data, from sample collection to DNA extraction and genotyping methods and evaluate the appropriateness of techniques depending on the species and question.

-- Describe the limitations of genetic analyses in a conservation setting.
+- Critically evaluate the limitations of genetic analysis in a conservation setting.

-- Give examples of where genetic analyses have contributed to conservation decision-making.
+- Synthesise information from a wide range of sources to critically discuss examples where genetic analyses have contributed to conservation decision-making.

 |There are many relevant journals that you may wish to read in relation to this course, in particular these two with a focus on genetic studies.
 The first is concerned in many cases with domestic species but also includes studies of threatened species in a captive/zoo setting.
 The second is much more conservation and wildlife specific: |